Officials in Central Ohio have identified a new designer drug that resembles and is sometimes sold as LSD. The drug is known as 25I, 25B or 25C.

 Regulators have a difficult time classifying and outlawing synthetic drugs.
 By the time officials identify and outlaw a synthetic drug, other, newer synthetic drugs have already entered the market.
 House Bill 64 outlawed a number of synthetic drugs, but manufacturers began modifying the chemical makeup of those substances to skirt around the law, sometimes making the drugs even more dangerous than they were previously.

-The Koffel Law Firm is intimately aware of how serious this problem is in Ohio.
+Koffel Brininger Nesbitt is intimately aware of how serious this problem is in Ohio.
 We believe that our job is about more than just being defense attorneys, but advocates of second chances, of treatment, and of recovery.
 We're here to help – contact us for more information.